Cloud transformation – Application Performance woes

 A fully managed SD-WAN service such as the one from Aryaka leverages a private Layer 2 network with 31 Points of Presence (PoPs) across the world.
-Now, we all know Layer 2 can provide more rock-solid SLA guarantees than anything that Layer 3 networks can offer.
-This ensures a very low latency for SaaS bound traffic.
-In addition, Aryaka’s ANAP(Aryaka Network Access Point) CPE with its built in WAN optimization ensures that policies can be global while at the same time selectively applied to applications that require it.
-Aryaka’s ANAP CPE also supports local internet breakout to enable traffic from non-critical applications like Netflix and social media to be routed to the internet right at the branch rather than backhauled all the way across the network.
-IT security managers can rest assured as our solution supports built in firewalling to provide safe and secure local internet breakout.
+Now, we all know Layer 2 can provide more rock-solid SLA guarantees than anything that Layer 3 networks can offer, thus ensuring very low latency for SaaS bound traffic.
+Also, Aryaka’s ANAP(Aryaka Network Access Point) CPE with its built-in WAN optimization ensures that policies can be global while at the same time selectively applied to applications that require it.
+Aryaka’s ANAP CPE also supports local internet breakout to enable traffic from non-critical applications like Netflix and social media to be routed to the internet right at the branch rather than backhauled across the network.
+IT security managers can rest assured as our solution supports built-in firewalling to provide safe and secure local internet breakout.

 Aryaka Connectivity to IaaS

-Infrastructure-as-a-Service (IaaS) and Software-as-a-Service (SaaS) are often used interchangeably.
-This synonymous usage perhaps stems from applications like Office 365 that are SaaS applications but hosted on Microsoft’s Azure IaaS.
-However, it is important to realize that IaaS and SaaS are distinct from the perspective of connectivity.
+Often, Infrastructure-as-a-Service (IaaS) and Software-as-a-Service (SaaS) are used interchangeably.
+This synonymous usage perhaps stems from applications like Office 365 that are SaaS applications but can be hosted on Microsoft’s Azure IaaS.
+However, it is essential to realize that IaaS and SaaS are distinct from the perspective of connectivity.